gophercoders/website/content/lessons/KS2/lower/repetition.md

 {{% panelWarningTitle title="Important" %}}
 This is not a complete program, so you won't be able to run it.
-We wanted you to focus on how the loop works rather then look at the rest of the program.
+We wanted you to focus on how the loop works rather than look at the rest of the program.

-When you are trying to work out what this program does just look at one line at a time and work out what that line does.
+When you are trying to work out what this program does, just look at one line at a time and work out what that line does.
 It might help you write down the value of the `word` variable at each stage.